At aetha, we are the recognised suppliers for several market-leading companies in the drone technology space.

 Although compatible with many payloads and off-the-shelf products, Acecore also builds commercial/military spec drones.
 Just let them know what camera, sensor, module or other hardware you need to install, and their engineers will make it happen.

-You can even customise the entire colour scheme of their drones to match your brand, adding company logos and choosing between a glossy or matte finish.
+You can even customise the entire colour scheme of your drone to match your brand, adding company logos and choosing between a glossy or matte finish.

 The Acecore UAV fleet consists of small to medium-sized professional drones that can each be configured to serve a wide range of data collection and surveillance purposes.